Volta Trucks: History

-The company announced its first customer ‘Studio’ and headquarter building in Paris, in July 2022.
-The ‘Volta Trucks Studio’ is on the historic Rue Edouard VII, off the Boulevard des Capucines in the 9th Arrondissement of Paris, linking the Madeleine and Opera districts.

-Late 2022

 In October 2022 the company announced that it had signed a letter of intent with Siemens Smart Infrastructure outlining a cooperation to deliver eMobility charging infrastructure and software to Volta Trucks customers.

 Volta Trucks also confirmed the location of its first Volta Trucks Hub in the UK, on White Hart Lane in Tottenham, north London.
 The facility covers 30,000 sq feet, operating eight workshop bays.
 The property, managed by LaSalle Investment Management, has a photovoltaic panel system on its roof, converting sunlight into energy for the site, and a passive solar wall, optimising the heating and ventilation of the building.
-It is also designed with a charging infrastructure to support 50kW fast charging of Volta Zero vehicles while they are being maintained.
+It is also designed with a charging infrastructure to support 50 kW fast charging of Volta Zero vehicles while they are being maintained.
 Overall, the facility has an A+ EPC rating and has been designed to achieve the BREAAM ‘Excellent’ rating.

 In November 2022, Karl Viktor Schaller is appointed to the board of directors.
-Between 2014 and 2019, Karl Viktor Schaller was Executive Vice President, Motorcycle Engineering with BMW AG.
-Before joining BMW AG, he was a Member of the Executive Board and Chief Technology Officer of MAN Truck and Bus.
+Between 2014 and 2019, Karl Viktor Schaller was executive vice president, motorcycle engineering with BMW AG.

-In December 2022 Volta Trucks announced the first implementation of its new all-electric Volta Zero with charging infrastructure to Heppner, creator of transport and logistics solutions in international transport from and to France.
-The pre-order with deposit from Heppner will see 16 full-electric Volta Zeros operate from the company’s depots in Rungis and La Courneuve in Paris, and Lyon.